 When you refinance, you might be able to reduce your interest rate and mortgage payment amount, perhaps considerably.
 You also could be given the option of tapping into your home equity by "cashing out" a sum of money to renovate your home, consolidate debt, or plan a special vacation.
 With reduced interest rates, you may also get the chance to build up home equity faster by moving to a shorter-term mortgage.

 All of these benefits do come with some expense, though.
 When you refinance, you are paying for a lot of the same things you paid for when you got your existing mortgage.
 Included in the list might be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.

 Do the Math

-All things considered, for most people the amount of initial costs to refinance are made up very quickly in monthly savings.
-We'll work with you to determine what mortgage loan program is the ideal fit for you, taking into account your cash on hand, how likely you are to sell your home in the near future, and what effect refinancing will have on your taxes.
+Most borrowers find that the savings per month quickly balance out the up-front expenses of refinancing.
+We will work with you to determine what loan program is right for you, considering your cash on hand, how likely you are to sell your home in the near future, and what effect refinancing will have on your taxes.
 Call us at (707) 252-2700 to get you started.

 Want to know more about refinancing?
 Give us a call at (707) 252-2700.